Stand up paddle boarding is a fantastic aerobic workout.

 You’ll need to keep this in mind if you play any sports or perform any activities that are demanding on your shoulders.

-If you’re swimming for cardio, performing push-ups, bench presses, and military presses as a workout, and then cooling down by hopping on a paddle board, you’ll be punishing your shoulders.
+If you’re swimming for cardio, performing push-ups, bench presses, and military presses as a workout, and then cooling down by hopping on a stand up paddle board, you’ll be punishing your shoulders.

 The latissimus dorsi muscle is the largest muscle in the upper body.

 Also known as the “lats”, these back muscles are located on either side of the lower spine and help to create the “V” taper shape often seen in athletes and bodybuilders.

 The trapezius muscle is also activated when stand up paddle boarding.

 Known colloquially as the “traps” these symmetrical muscles are located either side of the upper spine.